 Washed away...just like those handprints.

 Life, for me now, is so different.
 My laundry is caught up.
 My to do list is shorter...and gets checked off each day.
 My house stays clean and my schedule is manageable.
 There is extra time for one more cup of coffee in the mornings.
 I can actually set down and watch a tv show from start to finish.
 I no longer have to hide my desserts for fear of little mouths wanting it.
 I used to request, "could someone please just give me 5 minutes of peace and quiet?"
+Sure life is busy with a teenage girl but those 5 minutes of peace and quiet are far too easy to come by now.
+Those handprints are gone and the glass is all clean, but the memories they left behind will most certainly last and carry me through a lifetime.

 So mommas and daddies with little ones remember wise words I was once told.
 "This is just a season" and "this time too shall pass" cause it surely is and it surely will.
+But always, ALWAYS keep the Benadryl, or something of like nature, close at hand.

 “Mental pain is less dramatic than physical pain, but it is more common and also more hard to bear.
 The frequent attempt to conceal mental pain increases the burden: it is easier to say “My tooth is aching” than to say “My heart is broken.” - C.S.
 Lewis